-The files in the <install_root>\config and <install_root>\ properties, except for those in the following list, need protection.
+The files in the WAS_HOME/config and WAS_HOME/properties directories need protection.
 For example, give permission to the user who logs onto the system for WebSphere Application Server primary administrative tasks.
 Other users or groups, such as WebSphere Application Server console users and console groups, who perform partial WebSphere Application Server administrative tasks, like configuring, starting servers and stopping servers, need permissions as well.
-The files in the install_root\properties directory that should not be protected are:
+The files, in the WAS_HOME/properties directory that should not be protected are:

 - TraceSettings.properties

 - client.policy

 - client_types.xml

 - implfactory.properties

 - sas.client.props

 - sas.stdclient.properties

 - sas.tools.properties

 - soap.client.props

 - wsadmin.properties

 - wsjaas_client.conf

-- 1. Secure files on a Windows system:

-- a.
-Open the browser for a view of the files and directories on the machine.

-- b.
-Locate and right-click the file or the directory to protect.

-- c.
-Click Properties.

-- d.
-Click the Security tab.

-- e.
-Remove the Everyone entry and any other user or group that should not have access to the file.